elibarrow/BAE305-SP24-LAB5/README.md

 ## Part 3 - Controlling an LED with a photoresistor ##
-For this part of the lab we used the program from part 2 and replaced the potentiometer with a photoresistor in series with a 10k&Omega; resistor.
+For this part of the lab, we used the program from part 2 and replaced the potentiometer with a photoresistor in series with a 10k&Omega; resistor.
 We then connected the pin to the photoresistor and ground to the resistor.
 The analog input was connected to the node between the photoresistor and the resistor.
 The photo of that circuit is shown below.

 <p align="center">
   <img src= https://github.com/elibarrow/BAE305-SP24-LAB5/blob/main/IMG_3457.JPG width=50%>